ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 the intended semantics of the body part or a set of nested parts.
 It is inspired by the values in the Content-Disposition MIME header [@?RFC2183].
-The `render` and `inline` dispositions mean that the content should be rendered "inline" directly in the chat interface.
-In the MIMI context the two dispositions are equivalent.
+The `render` disposition means that the content should be rendered according to local policy.
+The  `inline` dispositions means that the content should be rendered "inline" directly in the chat interface.
 The `attachment` disposition means that the content is intended to be downloaded by the receiver instead of being rendered immediately.
 The `reaction` disposition means that the content is a single